-Well, I pulled out the beans, threw in some butternut and made it vegetarian AND paleo.
+Well, I pulled out the beans, threw in some butternut squash and made it vegetarian AND paleo.
+AND Whole30 friendly.

 My favorite part of this chili is the seasoning blend.
 It has the traditional chili powder/cumin/cayenne blend, but it also has a little cinnamon that plays well with the sweet potato and squash and some cocoa powder that deepens the flavor.